-Finland's Constitution guarantees the inviolability of human
+The Constitution of Finland guarantees the inviolability of

-dignity and the individual's freedom and rights, and promotes
+human dignity and the individual's freedom and rights, and promotes

 In addition, the European Union's framework directive on electronic communications, as well as the universal service directives, regulate questions of availability and accessibility related to certain communications services.